 IFRS 9 replaces the guidance in IAS 39 which deals with the classification and measurement of financial assets and financial liabilities and it also includes an expected credit losses model that replaces the incurred loss impairment model that was applied under IAS 39.
 IFRS 9 establishes a more principles-based approach to hedge accounting and addresses inconsistencies and weaknesses in the previous model in IAS 39.
 The Group and the company does not apply hedge accounting and therefore the provisions of IFRS 9 regarding hedge accounting have no effect on the company or the Group.
-Regarding the classification and measurement of financial assets and financial liabilities, the examination of the Group's business model and the cash flow characteristics resulting from the financial data concluded that the Group's financial assets continue to be measured at fair value either through Other Comprehensive Income or through Profit or Loss.
-Therefore, apart from the classification and measurement of financial assets and affect the classification and measurement of financial assets and financial in accordance with IFRS 9, the company and the Group are required to recognize impairment provisions for expected credit losses for all financial assets other than those measured at fair value.
+Regarding the classification and measurement of financial assets and financial liabilities, the examination of the Group's business model and the cash flow characteristics resulting from the financial data concluded that the Group's financial assets continue to be measured at amortized cost with the exception of investments in equity and debt securities that continue to be measured at fair value either through Other Comprehensive Income or through Profit or Loss.
+Therefore, apart from the classification of investments in equity and debt securities as presented in notes 13, 14 and 15, IFRS 9 did not affect the classification and measurement of financial assets and financial liabilities of the company or the Group.
+Also, in accordance with IFRS 9, the company and the Group are required to recognize impairment provisions for expected credit losses for all financial assets other than those measured at fair value.
 Customer receivables, lease receivables and other receivables are included in the new impairment model.
 Management applies the simplified approach and calculates the impairment based on expected credit losses over the life of these receivables.
 The effect of applying the new impairment model does not affect financial statements.